Rosh Hashanah: Etymology

-Rosh is the Hebrew word for "head", ha is the definite article ("the"), and shana means year.
+Rosh is the Hebrew word for "head", ha is the definite article ("the"), and shanah means year.
 Thus Rosh Hashanah means "head of the year", referring to the day of the New Year.

 The term Rosh Hashanah in its current meaning does not appear in the Torah.
 Leviticus 23:24 refers to the festival of the first day of the seventh month as zikhron teru'ah ("a memorial of blowing [of horns]").
 Numbers 29:1 calls the festival yom teru'ah ("day of blowing [the horn]").

 The term rosh hashanah appears once in the Bible (Ezekiel 40:1), where it has a different meaning: either generally the time of the "beginning of the year", or possibly a reference to Yom Kippur, or to the month of Nisan.
 (Note: Exodus 12:2 refers to the month of Aviv (later renamed Nisan) as "the first month of the year", and in Ezekiel 45:18, "the first month" unambiguously refers to Nisan, the month of Passover, as made plain by Ezekiel 45:21.)

 In the prayer books (siddurs and machzors), Rosh Hashanah is also called Yom haZikkaron "the day of remembrance", not to be confused with the modern Israeli remembrance day of the same name.